 Autosomal DNA test results are great for finding second and third cousins, no matter which side of the family they sit.
 Careful analysis can uncover proofs for ancestors going back several generations.
 For example, a close study of several tests has indicated that Missourian Joseph Pettet, born in Pennsylvania in or about 1816, might not have been illegitimate after all.

 Mitochondrial DNA (MT-DNA), which follows the tester's very specific maternal lineage, has provided evidence that shatters a long-held family myth — that Prudence Eldridge (died 1778), a.k.a.
 Princess Snowflower, was Native American.
 She might have had native blood, but she was undoubtedly of a European haplogroup.
-(Besides, Princess Snowflower, Toudl-Hkilig, and her brother, Algonquian tribal chief King Nummy, probably lived a hundred years earlier.)
+(Besides, Princess Snowflower, her native American name being Toudl-Hkilig, and her brother, Algonquian tribal chief King Nummy, probably lived a hundred years earlier than did Prudence.)